Where to Margin Trade Crypto in the US

-One way to leverage is via equities instruments like GBTC through a broker such as Fidelity.
-You can also use LedgerX for options trading, or use DEX apps like AAVE + DeFI Saver or GMX, all of which can be used to create leveraged positions.
+Another way to leverage crypto is via the stock market through a broker such as Fidelity by margin trading or using options on Bitcoin ETFs or Grayscale Trusts (ETHE for example).
+You can also use LedgerX for options trading, or use Decentralized apps like AAVE + DeFI Saver or GMX, all of which can be used to create leveraged positions (if you go this route, consider using something like Arbitrum to save on fees).

-While there might be some lesser-known exchanges that claim to allow leverage to US customers, the major crypto exchanges, including Kraken and Coinbase, all either do not offer or had to shut down US-based margin trading.
+While there might be some lesser-known exchanges that claim to allow leverage to US customers, the above options are tried and tested options that are generally safer than lesser known entities.

 TIP: If you don’t have any options for centralized exchanges for margin trading in the US, you can try GMX.
 Use our referral link to get up to 10% off trading fees when you sign up https://app.gmx.io/#/trade/?ref=CCFacts.